Dilant/BMETutorial/src/en/start/road-concatenating.md

 - Pick and use items in `04_StoneRoad → 7_Helix` `04_StoneRoad → 8_Circle`
 - Setting `scaleZ = -1` will flip a helix to its opposite direction

-In order to create more complex road curves, [subdividing-adjustable objects](/en/glossary/adjustable-object.md) are required, which will be introduced in [advanced](/en/advanced/) part.
+In order to create more complex road curves, [subdividing-adjustable objects](/en/glossary/adjustable-object.md) are required, which will be introduced in [advanced](/en/advanced/) section.

 ## Dealing with Missing Face